deminimis/minimalfirewall/README.md

 <br>
 </br>

+#### Prerequisites
+If you don't have .net 8 installed, you can download the desktop runtime from Microsoft [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), or via Winget: `winget install Microsoft.DotNet.DesktopRuntime.9`

 ## User Guide

 The program is designed to be intuitive.
 For a concise user guide, see the [wiki](https://github.com/deminimis/minimalfirewall/wiki/Minimal-Firewall-User-Guide).